Equivalent extensions of Hamilton-Jacobi-Bellman equations on hypersurfaces: Numerical implementation and simulations

-Another advantage of our setup is that we can use existing high order methods to compute the solution to HJB equations on surfaces.
-To compute the distance function on the surface, we can solve for the steady state solution of the time dependent Eikonal equation on the surface to high order: The extended equation is then We use third order TVD Runge-Kutta in time and third order WENO \cite{Jiang-Peng-WENO:2000} for the spatial derivatives to solve \eqref{eq:extsteady}-\eqref{eq:extsteadybc}.
-In order to speed up convergence to the steady state solution, we set $u(t=0,\mathbf{z})$ to be the solution obtained from the first order static Eikonal equation.
-The $L_1$ error on a $101^3$ grid with $\epsilon=4h$ where $h=1/100$ is reported in Table \ref{tab:converghighorder}, verifying the much smaller error than the result in Table \ref{tab:converg}.
-Next, we study the affect that the depth of projected ghost nodes has on the overall error.
-Here, we choose a $201^3$ sized grid with $\epsilon=10h$ where $h=1/200$.
+Next, we study the affect that the depth of projected ghost nodes has on the overall error for the distance function on the sphere.
+The set up is the same as in the previous section.
+Here, we choose a $101^3$ sized grid with $\epsilon=11h$ where $h=2/100$.
 We estimate the $L_1$ error for when the boundary closure procedure is carried out at four different depths.
 Recall that a ghost node, $\mathbf{z}_i$, is outside of $T_\epsilon^h$ and is projected into $T_\epsilon$ along the normal of the surface at that point, i.e., Table \ref{tab:alphadepth} shows the $L_1$ error for the depths: We can see that the error the solution is not very sensitive to the choice of depth.
 In our simulations, we chose $\alpha=\epsilon -2\sqrt{3}h$.